 This story teaches us that if you neglect your legacy solution for too long, one day, it might “neglect” you.
 That’s why it’s critical to update legacy software on time.

 You shouldn’t, however, think that every old piece of software is outdated.
-According to Oleksii Glib, CEO at Acropolium, “even if the software is old, it might not require modernization or replacement.
+According to Oleksii Glib, Founder at Acropolium, “even if the software is old, it might not require modernization or replacement.
 Especially if it has been working without a glitch for years.”
 So before rushing to update your software, make sure it’s legacy.

 In this article, we’ll talk about updating legacy software systems.
 You’ll learn the differences between old and legacy software, the benefits of legacy software modernization, and how Acropolium’s experience with updating obsolete solutions can help you.